Endorsed by Academic Senate: May 2019

 - When the Responding Party is a student, to have the college issue a "No Contact Order," consistent with college policy and procedure, meaning that continuing to contact the protected individual is a violation of college policy subject to additional conduct charges; if the Responding Party and a protected person observe each other in a public place, it is the responsibility of the Responding Party to leave the area immediately and without directly contacting the protected person.
 Both the Responding Party and Reporting Party may request a prompt review of the need for and terms of a No Contact Order, consistent with FLCC procedures parties may submit evidence in support of their request.

-- To have assistance from Campus Safety or other college officials in initiating legal proceedings in family court or civil court, including but not limited to obtaining an Order of Protection or, if outside of New York State, an equivalent protective or restraining order.
+- To have assistance from Campus Police or other college officials in initiating legal proceedings in family court or civil court, including but not limited to obtaining an Order of Protection or, if outside of New York State, an equivalent protective or restraining order.

 - To receive a copy of the Order of Protection or equivalent and have an opportunity to meet or speak with a college official who can explain the order and answer questions about it, including information from the Order about the accused's responsibility to stay away from the protected person(s); that burden does not rest on the protected person(s).

 - To an explanation of the consequences for violating these orders, including but not limited to arrest, additional conduct charges, and interim suspension.